canonical/vanilla-framework/docs/patterns/matrix.md

 View example of the matrix pattern
 </a>

+### Import

+To import just this component into your project, copy the snippet below and include it in your main Sass file.

+<pre><code>@import 'patterns_matrix';</code></pre>

+For more information see [Customising Vanilla](/customising-vanilla/) in your projects, which includes overrides and importing instructions.

 ### Design

 For more information [view the matrix design spec](https://github.com/ubuntudesign/vanilla-design/tree/master/Matrix), which includes the specification in markdown format and a PNG image.